mahmoudabdelsattarmuhammad/mahmoud.github.io/_posts/2019-02-10-adpot-adapt-innovate.md

 **Why this strategy is efficient:**

-- A good point to start with robust solution
+- A good point to start from a robust solution

 - It helps you to implement the requirements rapidly and gain a fast win with cost efficiency most of time